 Once there, though, you’ll find yourself spoiled for choice.
 Hungary has more dentists per capita than anywhere else in the world, as well as some of the best dental schools.
 In the same way that Americans cross the border to Mexico, Austrians and even Germans flock to the Hungarian border for cheaper treatment.

 Accommodation is not expensive, even in the capital Budapest.
 Outside of the city, you’ll find clinics with their own spa facilities and luxury accommodation, for patients who want to use their trip for some R&R.

 Read our full guide to dentistry in Hungary if you want to know more about getting treatment here.

 Other popular destinations for dental tourism

 For those who prefer to keep traveling to a minimum, Colombia, Cuba, Panama and Brazil are other South American countries offering cheap dental care.

 Across the Atlantic, Poland and Spain are well known for their modern dental clinics.
-Check out these reviews for dental implants in Spain.
 Along with Hungary, they receive tens of thousands of patients annually from the UK, Germany, Austria, and other European countries where dental care is more expensive.